Privacy Shield: How to comply when data regulations go off-road

 Uncertainty is the new norm

-The end of Safe Harbor has exposed a lot of companies to unsettling regulatory ambiguity, and with General Data Protection Regulation (GDPR) set to further complicate the situation in 2018, those operating in Europe need to get to grips with how they manage the data they are responsible for.
+The end of Safe Harbour has exposed a lot of companies to unsettling regulatory ambiguity, and with the General Data Protection Regulation (GDPR) set to further complicate the situation in 2018, those operating in Europe need to get to grips with how they manage the data they are responsible for.

-Privacy Shield is in a fragile state, and even if the terms of the agreement are universally accepted, the rules around data protection may never be as stable as they once were.